Querent-ai/querent-docs/querent/docs/enterprise/reference/quickstart-3.md

 3. **Enhanced Insight Generation**: By utilizing semantic data fabric, R!AN can uncover complex relationships and patterns within the data, leading to more actionable insights.

 4. **Scalability**: R!AN is designed to handle large volumes of data efficiently, making it suitable for enterprise-level data discovery.
 Its scalable architecture ensures that it can process and analyze vast amounts of data without compromising performance.
-Please refer to [performance report](../../overview/performance_report.md) for more information.

   There are two types of data discovery available to the users: